 This command should return an “active (running)” status.

-To complete the setup of the license server we will need to use a Nimble Studio workstation.
-Connect to your Nimble Studio account and start a workstation.
+To complete the setup of the license server we will need to use a Studio in the Cloud and Nimble Studio workstation.
+Connect to your Studio in the Cloud and Nimble Studio account and start a workstation.
 Once your workstation is ready you can confirm that the license server is correctly deployed by opening your favorite web browser and going to:

 http://<license server ip>:30304/

 Unfortunately, we cannot activate the license server remotely for safety reasons.
 If you try to click the “Sign in” on the homepage of the license server it will fail with the following message: “Activation is possible only from local machine”.
-In order to address this issue, we are going to do an SSH port forwarding between the license server instance and your Nimble Studio workstation.
+In order to address this issue, we are going to do an SSH port forwarding between the license server instance and your Studio in the Cloud and Nimble Studio workstation.

 Open Powershell and type: